armanijohnny/MacProMiniHackintosh/README.md

 **CPU:** Prior to OpenCore Intel was the name of the game and considered native.
 However with OpenCore it's pretty easy to use an AMD chip.

 **GPU:** AMD is what's supported natively on MAC's and straight up plug play with no fuss.
 If you go with a 5000 series AMD GPU you'll need to add one extra Boot Arg to your plist which is easy and in my config.plist.
-Although after going through this build I would suggest looking at GPU that are shipped on Macs.
-Even in the Mac Pro users have been reporting issues with using the 5700 XT cards also what I'm experiencing.
+I have encountered issues with the 5700 XT which are described below.

 **WIFI/BT:** If you want this to have Airdrop and Handoff you need a Broadcom card.
 In my case a Broadcom BCM94360NG.